Kfelts/node18-frontend/README.md

 # Node.js frontend development with Chrome Headless tests

+This is a fork of [https://github.com/tiangolo/node-frontend](https://github.com/tiangolo/node-frontend) with some updates.

 This Docker image simplifies the process of creating a full Node.js environment for frontend development with multistage building.

 It includes all the dependencies for Puppeteer, so you can just `npm install puppeteer` and it should work.